core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : NO

-The endpoints MUST be deleted after the expiration of their lifetime.
+The registration resources MUST be deleted after the expiration of their lifetime.
 Additional operations on the registration resource cannot be executed because no registration location is returned.

-The following example shows an endpoint using Simple Registration, by simply sending an empty POST to a resource directory.
+The following example shows a registree-ep using Simple Registration, by simply sending an empty POST to a resource directory.

 ~~~~